Skip to content

 Multithreading

-is linked with OneMKL, the module is configured to use a single thread unless the user specifies otherwise.
-In multithreaded analyses, the number of threads is typically matched with the number of cores using the environment variable OMP_NUM_THREADS
+While r-env is linked with OneMKL, the module is configured to use a single thread unless the user specifies otherwise.
+In multithreaded analyses, the number of threads is typically matched with the number of cores using the environment variable OMP_NUM_THREADS.
+More information can be found in the r-env parallel batch job examples.

 Combining multiprocessing and multithreading

 It is also possible to run jobs that combine multiprocessing and multithreading.
 Here, several cores are allocated to each process.
 Each process can then run several threads, so that each thread runs on a single core.
 The number of processes times the number of threads per process should equal the number of cores used by the job.
-For example, a job using a single node in Puhti (40 cores) could use 10 processes and four threads per process.
+For example, a job using a single node with 40 cores in total could use 10 processes and four threads per process.

-documentation and on GitHub.
+Instead of submitting multiple jobs at the same time, in many cases it is recommended to use an array job.
+Example batch job files can be found in the r-env parallel batch job examples and in the Geocomputing examples.
 Array jobs are suitable for executing the same code using different parameters, or any other situation where the parallel tasks are independent (i.e. they do not need to communicate with one another).

 Multinode analyses

-Regardless of whether you are running a serial, multiprocess or multithreaded R job, it is possible to distribute your analysis over multiple Puhti nodes.
+Regardless of whether you are running a multiprocess or multithreaded R job, it is possible to distribute your analysis over multiple nodes.
 To do so, your batch job file and R script will require some modifications, compared to an analysis running on a single node.
-You will also need to use R packages that are compatible with multinode jobs, such as snow
+You will also need to use R packages that are compatible with multinode jobs, such as future or snow .

-A number of practical examples can be found under the parallel batch jobs section of the r-env
+A number of practical examples can be found in the r-env parallel batch job examples.
+Multinode R examples using raster data can also be found in the Geocomputing examples.

 Some practical tips

-- Do the R packages you're using support parallelisation?
+• Do the R packages you are using support parallelisation?

 5. Make use of parallelly::availableCores()